-Mother’s Day cards are the most popular category of greeting card bought by the British public after birthday cards.
-Sorry dads, but Father’s Day cards come far down the ranking after them.
+Mother’s Day greeting cards are the most popular category of greeting card after birthday cards for the card buying public.